 On January 17, 2023, we announced the resignation of Mr. Robert Lutz, the Chief Financial and Business Officer, effective February 10, 2023.
-On January 25, 2023, we announced the Board of Directors appointed Dr. Martin Brenner to the position of Interim Chief Financial Officer, effective January 20, 2023, and Mr. Feljee Juran, to the position of Interim Chief Financial Officer, effective as of February 13, 2023.
-We are continuing the search for a successor Chief Executive Officer and as such, Dr. Brenner's position of Interim Chief Executive Officer will end when the Company appoints a successor.
+On January 25, 2023, we announced the Board of Directors appointed Dr. Martin Brenner to the position of Interim Chief Executive Officer, effective and as such, Dr. Brenner's position of Interim Chief Executive Officer and as such, Dr. Brenner's position of Interim Chief Executive Officer will end when the Company appoints a successor.

-On February 9, 2023, we and Woodforest entered into the Second Amendment to the Credit Agreement and amended the Credit Agreement to: (i) waive any current or prior default of the Liquidity Covenant until a period specified in such amendment which is dependent upon the occurrence of a specific milestone in the Credit Agreement, (ii) in addition to our unrestricted cash, until such period dependent upon the occurrence of a specific milestone in the Credit Agreement, (iii) in addition to our unrestricted cash, until such period dependent upon the occurrence of a specific milestone in the Credit Agreement, (iii) in addition to our unrestricted cash, until such period dependent upon the occurrence of a specific milestone in the Credit Agreement, (iii) permit us to sell certain equipment located at the Facility, whereby forty percent (40%) of the net proceeds will be paid to Woodforest within ten (10) days following the end of the month of when the sales occurred, and (iv) remove any affirmative obligation on the part of the iBio CDMO to continue conducting its primary business.
-If we fail to meet the specific milestone in the Credit Agreement, agreement.
+On February 9, 2023, we and Woodforest entered into the Second Amendment to the Credit Agreement and amended the Credit Agreement to: (i) waive any current or prior default of the Liquidity Covenant until a period specified in such amendment which is dependent upon the occurrence of a specific milestone in the Credit Agreement, (ii) in addition to our unrestricted cash, until such period dependent upon the occurrence of a specific milestone in the Credit Agreement, (ii) waive we can account for all amounts owed to us by Fraunhofer as part of our legal settlement with them (see Note 19 - Fraunhofer Settlement for more information) in determining whether we are in compliance with the Liquidity Covenant, (iii) permit us to sell certain equipment located at the Facility, whereby forty percent (40%) of the net proceeds will be paid to Woodforest within ten (10) days following the end of the month of when the sales occurred, and (iv) remove any affirmative obligation on the part of the iBio CDMO to continue conducting its primary business.
+If we fail to meet the specific milestone in the Credit Agreement, we could be in default of the Credit Agreement.